dalibo/emaj/docs/en/mainFunctions.rst

 Two types of events may lead to alter a tables group:

-* the tables group definition may change, some tables or sequences may have been added or suppressed, or one of the parameters linked to a table (priority, schema, or tablespaces) may have been modified,
+* the tables group definition may change, some tables or sequences may have been added or suppressed, or one of the parameters linked to a table (priority, schema, tablespaces,...) may have been modified,
 * the structure of one or several application tables of the tables group may have changed, such as an added or dropped column or a change in a column type having an impact in the log table structure.

 In both cases, the following steps must be performed: